-Propel Schools and Canon McMillan School District have agreed to work with Johns Hopkins University (Bloomburg School of Public Health), the University of Pittsburgh Graduate School of Public Health on the SMART Schools project.
+Canon-McMillan, Fox Chapel Area and Washington School Districts have agreed to work with Johns Hopkins University (Bloomburg School of Public Health), the University of Pittsburgh (School of Medicine), and the University of Florida on the SMART2 project.
 The study is funded by the US Centers for Disease Control and Prevention (CDC).
 We are also working with Lancaster University Medical School and the Institute of Infection and Global Health at the University of Liverpool (UK).

-Our research team previously worked on the Pittsburgh influenza Prevention Project (PIPP), where we placed hand sanitizer in 5 Pittsburgh city schools, and taught children about hand washing, covering coughs and sneezes, and other ways to avoid the flu.
+Our research team previously worked on the Pittsburgh Influenza Prevention Project (PIPP), where we placed hand sanitizer in 5 Pittsburgh city schools, and taught children about hand washing, covering coughs and sneezes, and other ways to avoid the flu.
 See www.pipp.pitt.edu for more information.
 We also conducted Social Mixing and Respiratory Transmission (SMART), which explored the mechanisms by which school students can spread respiratory diseases.
 SMART found that:

 What are the aims of this study, and how will it be conducted?

 At every step, we are listening to and incorporating the opinions of the school leaders, students, parents, and teachers.
-We believe this will be a very successful partnership between the schools and the University of Pittsburgh and we are excited to work with all involved parties!
+We believe this will be a very successful partnership between the schools, Johns Hopkins University, the University of Pittsburgh, and the University of Florida.
+We are excited to work with all involved parties!